smartinsightsfromdata/smartinsightsfromdata.github.io/_posts/2015-04-21-choropleths.markdown

 Before this though it would be appropriate decide which level of detail the choropleth will have (e.g. from continents and major countries to post code analysis).
 This mostly depends from the type of analysis you need to do.

 The following code will assume to use UK local data, but the examples and the code is easily extensible to any area or country.
-Becasue of the standard set by the ONS in the UK in general we are spolied for choices, but to keep this simple I will select to download shapefiles at the LSOA (lower layer super output areas) level.
+Because of the standard set by the ONS in the UK in general we are spoiled for choices, but to keep this simple I will select to download shapefiles at the LSOA (lower layer super output areas) level.
 This [page](http://www.ons.gov.uk/ons/guide-method/geography/beginner-s-guide/census/super-output-areas--soas-/index.html) in the ONS website will guide you on the difference between different output areas.
-Of course more "traditional" choies like wards etc. are also available.
+Of course more "traditional" choices like wards etc. are also available.
 The shapefiles come in two flavours:
 - clipped, basically excluding shores and potentially some river islands
 - non-clipped